 Conclusion

-In all, a heat press is a convenient option, but a house iron is affordable.
-If you are looking for a long-term career in sublimation printing, then you must get a heat press.
+Can you use iron instead of Heat Press is a very common doubt but with above explanation it must be clear that although iron is an affordable option but if you are looking for a long-term career in sublimation printing, then you must get a heat press.

 But if budget is your limit, then you can begin with home press.
 However, I also recommend using a Cricut Easy Press instead of a heat press as it is very affordable and is of the same price tag as a household press.
 If you have any questions do let me know in the comments or you can message me.